PACHAKUTlQ/CanvasHelper2/Readme.md

 ## FAQ

-- What's the difference between CanvasHelper and CanvasHelper 2?
+- What's the difference between CanvasHelper and EasyCanvas?

-> CanvasHelper 1 is centralized while CanvasHelper 2 is not.
+> CanvasHelper 1 is centralized while EasyCanvas is not.
 It is completely local so you don't have to connect to our server to use CanvasHelper.
-> Moreover, CanvasHelper 2 provides a handy web interface for configuring courses.
+> Moreover, EasyCanvas provides a handy web interface for configuring courses.
-> CanvasHelper 2 separates frontend and backend so that you can develop your own dashboard frontend on any operating system/desktop environment.
+> EasyCanvas separates frontend and backend so that you can develop your own dashboard frontend on any operating system/desktop environment.

-- What's the relationship between Canvas Helper backend, frontend, and dashboard?
+- What's the relationship between EasyCanvas backend, frontend, and dashboard?

-> The backend provides several APIs for frontend and dashboard to call; frontend uses the local APIs to configure Canvas Helper.
+> The backend provides several APIs for frontend and dashboard to call; frontend uses the local APIs to configure EasyCanvas.
 The dashboard also calls the local backend to get the configuration.

 - Do I have to use the sample dashboard frontend?